Quick Reference

 Noteworthy:

-Same subject as Courage and Peace but in a much smaller size.
+Same subject as Courage and Peace but in a much smaller size and not identical.
+This canvas has new apple trees planted in the foreground.

 Related Links